 Along with a redesign, distributors and suppliers must innovate and optimize every step of the shipping process to meet consumer expectations.
 Retailers may want to partner with shippers taking advantage of warehouse robotics, autonomy and digital supply networks.

-The networks help increase business efficiency and eliminate customer pain points by integrating emerging technologies such as blockchain, machine learning and the internet of things to form an interconnected system that ensures easy collection and dissemination of information across the supply chain.
+The networks help increase business efficiency and eliminate customer pain points by integrating new supply chain technologies such as blockchain, machine learning and the internet of things to form an interconnected system that ensures easy collection and dissemination of information across the supply chain.

 The evolution of package tracking is another factor shaping the online consumer experience and mindset.
 Today’s online consumers begin checking their package-tracking status almost as soon as they order the product.
 The use of emerging technologies can help shippers improve customer experience by facilitating advanced tracking capabilities.